opensearch-project/project-website/_posts/2024-03-25-Announcing-Data-Prepper-2.7.0.md

         refresh_interval: <YOUR_REFRESH_INTERVAL_2>
 ```

-Users can also configure this in the `pipeline_configurations` section of a pipeline YAML file.
+Users can also configure secrets in the `pipeline_configurations` section of a pipeline YAML file.

 The `credential-secret-config` is a user-supplied secret configuration ID.
 Pipeline authors can reference secrets within pipeline plugin settings using the pattern `$aws_secrets:<<my-defined-secret>>``.